On energy and its positivity in spacetimes with an expanding flat de Sitter background: Main conjecture and theorem

 Our goal is to establish positivity results for $E_\lambda$.
 In analogy with the classical Liu--Yau framework, this requires verifying that the data under consideration can be embedded isometrically into $\mathbb{R}^3$.
 Furthermore, for the definition to be physically meaningful in the de Sitter case, the embedding must lie inside the cosmological horizon of the background spacetime (see Figure \ref{fig: penrose of LY}).

-Consider an initial data set $(\Omega,g,k, \l)$ where $\Omega$ is compact with some boundary component $\S = \partial \Omega$ and $\l = \sqrt{\Lambda/3} \geq 0$, where $\Lambda$ is the fixed cosmological constant of the background de Sitter space.
-Assume that $\Sigma$ is a closed, 2-dimensional surface of positive Gauss curvature.
+Consider an initial data set $(\Omega,g,k)$ where $\Omega$ is compact with non-empty boundary $\S := \partial \Omega$ of positive Gauss curvature.
 By the Weyl embedding theorem, which was solved independently by Nirenberg and Pogorelov \cite{Nirenberg1953,Pogorelov1952}, $\Sigma$ can be isometrically embedded into the Euclidean space $\mathbb{R}^3$ with the image of $\Sigma$ as the boundary of a compact and convex domain $\Omega_0 \subset \R^3$; moreover, this embedding is unique up to Euclidean rigid motions.
 Let $H_0$ be the mean curvature of the embedding in $\R^3$ with respect to the outward normal.
 In the initial data $\Omega$, let $H$ be the mean curvature of $\Sigma$ with respect to outward normal.

-Our first conjecture states that the energy $E_\lambda$ should be nonnegative whenever the initial data set satisfies the dominant energy condition with respect to $\Lambda$ and the Weyl embedding of $\Sigma$ in $\R^3$ lies within the cosmological horizon; as in Liu-Yau \cite{LiuYau2003, LiuYau2006}, we also require that the mean curvature vectors of $\Sigma$ are spacelike within $\Omega$ and the Weyl embedding in $\R^3$ so that $E_\lambda$ is well defined.
+Our first conjecture states that the energy $E_\lambda$ should be nonnegative whenever the initial data set satisfies the dominant energy condition with respect to $\Lambda = 3\lambda^2$ and the Weyl embedding of $\Sigma$ in $\R^3$ lies within the cosmological horizon; as in Liu-Yau \cite{LiuYau2003, LiuYau2006}, we also require that the mean curvature vectors of $\Sigma$ are spacelike within $\Omega$ and the Weyl embedding in $\R^3$ so that $E_\lambda$ is well defined.